deer problems and solutions

-deer damage is a very serious problem for farmers, with estimates of damage being in the billions of dollars each year. in wisonsin alone deer damage costs 37 million dollars a year.
+deer damage on farmsdeer damage is a very serious problem for farmers, with estimates of damage being in the billions of dollars each year. in wisonsin alone deer damage costs 37 million dollars a year.

 deer damages in forests and prairies

 grazing by deer can permanently damage forests and other ecosystems, affecting the undergrowth and eliminating replacement trees. without replacement trees the forest will eventually die. existing trees are completely eaten up to what is called a 'browse line' which is as high as the deer can reach. in utah a huge deer problem is now threatening pando , the largest and oldest living thing on earth. in prairie grasslands, deer have caused some plant species in some areas to become extinct.